Cap-go/website/content/blog/manage-dev-and-prod-build-with-github-actions.md

 ## Preface

-Be sure you have added your app first to Capgo, this tutorial just focus on the upload phase
+Be sure you have added your Capacitor app first to Capgo, this tutorial just focus on the upload phase

 ## Commit convention